djangodeployment/django-deployment-book/06-gunicorn.rst

    /etc/init.d/nginx reload

 Before systemd, the first program that was started by the kernel was ``init``.
-This was much less smarter than systemd and did not know what a "service" is.
+This was much less smart than systemd and did not know what a "service" is.
 All ``init`` could do was execute programs or scripts.
 So if we wanted to start a service we would write a script that started the service and put it in ``/etc/init.d``, and enable it by linking it from ``/etc/rc2.d``.
 When ``init`` brought the system to "runlevel 2", the equivalent of systemd's multi-user target, it would execute the scripts in ``/etc/rc2.d``.
 Actually it wasn't ``init`` itself that did that, but other programs that ``init`` was configured to run, but this doesn't matter.
 What matters is that the way you would start, stop, or restart nginx, or tell it to reload its configuration, or check its running status, was this:

 .. code-block:: bash